 Final Thoughts on the Best Beaches Close To Disney World

-Your family vacation to Walt Disney World Resort can have some extra magic with a bit of beach time added to it.
+Your family vacation to Walt Disney World Resort can have extra magic with beach time added to it.

 Whether you take a day trip on an off day from the theme parks or extend your family vacation to include a few days at the beach, these 10 beaches close to Disney World will certainly enhance your vacation.